 Born: 1990 (Hongsa, Sayaboury)

-Date of arrival at the Mekong Elephant Park: January 2019
+Date of rescue at the Mekong Elephant Park: January 2019

-Mae Boun Ma was an elephant displayed on the side of the road, inactive and not taken care of, whilst her owners were trying to sell her.
+Mae Boun Ma was an elephant displayed on the side of the road, inactive, whilst her owners were trying to sell her.
+Before this, she worked in the logging industry for more than 20 years.
 She has a lot of permanent damage to her trunk and tail, due to the fact that her mother stepped on them when she was younger.

 She is now happily living with our other elephants.
 She loves water, enjoys going underwater, and enjoys taking dust baths too.

 Singh comes from Ban Thong, it used to be a mahout village.
 He grew up with elephants around him.
 He has been taking care of Mae Bounma for more than 20 years and transmit his knowledge to his son to look after her one day.
 The bound between Mae Bounma and Singh is very strong and she will always be looking in his bag for some fruits.